DireDireCrocs/Youtubarr/README.md

-# 🎵 Tubarr
+# 🎵 Youtubarr

-Tubarr is a bridge between YouTube playlists and Lidarr.
+Youtubarr is a bridge between YouTube playlists and Lidarr.
 It lets you sync YouTube playlists (e.g. "Liked Music" or your own playlists) into Lidarr as import lists, so Lidarr can automatically manage your music library.

 # 🚀 Features